oguzhanbaser/NeuroSky-Race/README.md

 # NeuroSky-Race

 In this application you can use your attention level to control car speed.
 Application designed for two racers.
-In this application you will need following items:
+You will need following items for this project:

     - NeuroSky Mindwave Sensors * 2
     - Arduino (Nano in this example but can be different) * 2